99% of Water Use Permits Approved - Notes from The Water State Film

 -

-The Water Management District and Seven Springs Water Company are being challenged by FSC in this legal case.
+The Water Management District and Seven Springs Water Company were challenged by FSC in this legal case.

 -

 Seven Springs Water Company does not bottle water.
-They sell the water they pull for free to the bottling plant nearby, which was owned by Nestle Waters at the time of the permit.
+They sell the water they pull for free to the bottling plant nearby, which was owned by Nestle Waters at the time of the original permit renewal.
 Nestle's purchase of the bottling plant just before the permit was renewed enabled the plant to triple their capacity, tripling the amount that would be pulled from the spring.

 -

-Nestle Waters North America sold their bottled water interests, which underwent a name change and now operate as BlueTriton.
+Nestle Waters North America sold their bottled water interests in 2021 and now operates as "BlueTriton".

 Harm to the spring and river